NephilimEyez/reading-notes/code-201/class14.md

 # Psychological safety and CSS

-## Physchological Safety
+## Psychological Safety

 ### What are three key factors that contribute to psychologically safe teams?

-Empathy, openess, eaqual speaking
+Empathy, openness, equal speaking

 ### Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.